-For additional information about bills and payments or 9PAY, visit northwestern.edu/sfs or contact the Office of Student Accounts, 555 Clark Street, Evanston, Illinois 60208-1221, phone 847-491-5224, fax 847-467-2451.
+For more information about bills and payments or 9PAY, visit northwestern.edu/sfs or contact the Office of Student Accounts, 555 Clark Street, Evanston, Illinois 60208-1221; studentaccounts-ev@northwestern.edu; 847-491-5224.

 Withdrawal from the University: Refunds

 Students who withdraw from the University must immediately file a withdrawal form, available at the Office of the Registrar.
 The completed form, bearing the required signatures, must be filed at the Office of the Registrar.